 Day 4, Iwokrama River Lodge and Environs: We will start the day very early after breakfast.
-A trip to Iwokrama is not complete without a hike to the top of Turtle Mountain.
+A trip to Iwokrama is not complete without a hike/birding to the top of Turtle Mountain.
 We will take a boat journey downriver approximately 30 minutes and then enjoy a slow walk of about 1.5 hours up the forested trail to the summit (950 ft) for a stunning jungle vista punctuated by the powerful Essequibo River snaking through the forest.
-Numerous bird species can be spotted on the lower section of the trail including the Red-and-Black Grosbeak, Yellowbilled Jacamar, Brown-bellied Antwren, Ferruginous-backed Antbird, Guianan-Red Cotinga, Great Jacamar, Pygmy Antwren, Guianan Tyrannulet, Guianan Toucanet, Guianan Puffbird, Screaming Piha, Rufous-bellied Antwren, Collared Puffbird and many other birds.
+Numerous bird species can be spotted on the lower section of the trail including the Red-and-Black Grosbeak, Yellow-billed Jacamar, Brown-bellied Antwren, Ferruginous-backed Antbird, Guianan-Red Cotinga, Bluecheeked Parrot, Pygmy Antwren, Guianan Tyrannulet, Guianan Streaked Antwren, Tiny-tyrant Manakin, Longtailed Potoo on a day roost, Guianan Toucanet, Guianan Puffbird, Green Aracarie, Rufous-bellied Antwren, Yellowgreen Grosbeak, Amazonian Antshrike, Amazonian Grosbeak